What is Interlibrary Loan and who can use it?

 Interlibrary Loan (ILL) is a service that allows patrons to obtain research materials not available in our library or through Summit.
-Current students, faculty, staff, and retired UPS faculty are eligible for this service.
+Current students, faculty, staff, and retired Puget Sound faculty are eligible for this service.

 - Track the current status of all your ILL requests online 24 hours a day.

 - Pickup your articles over the web.

 - View checked out items and renew online.